My OMNILOG blog has a plethora of articles, ideas, tutorials, observations and tools.

 How a boiler works

-How a sterling engine works
+How a Stirling engine works

 I've been putting stuff on the web since 1996.
 In that era you had to think of people who didn't have a browser that could support tables.
 Connection speeds were 14.4Kbs, that's roughly one hundredth of today's broadband speed and people paid by the minute for their connection so it was convenient to give them as much information as possible at once then allow them to go off-line.